holochain/docs-pages/src/concepts/2_application_architecture.md

 A good understanding of the components of the tech stack will equip you to architect a well-structured, maintainable application.
 Because Holochain is probably different from what you're used to, it's good to shift your thinking early.
 </div>

-## Agent-centric integrity: inside, outside, and in-between
+## Agent-centric integrity: inside, outside, and in between

 Before we talk about the tech stack, let's talk about donuts.
 That's a good way to start, isn't it?